secretGeek/today-i-learned-staging/excel/excel_split_to_words_via_formula.md

 	=LEFT(B2,FIND(" ",B2)-1)

-BETTER: get everything before the first space, but if there is not space get everything:
+BETTER: get everything before the first space, but if there is no, space get everything:

 	=IFERROR(LEFT(B2,FIND(" ",B2)-1), B2)